-I don’t know much about manga and have never warmed to anime, having found it too odd-looking with story lines I could care less about when I was a pint-sized Saturday morning cartoon watcher (with a kid sister who had some say in what we’d be watching).
-Perhaps if I had a brother instead we’d have been more into the Transformers, the crazy robots, Godzilla or whatever our options were instead of the Smurfs.
+I don’t know much about manga and have never warmed to anime, having found it too odd-looking with storylines I could care less about when I was a pint-sized Saturday morning cartoon watcher (with a kid sister who had some say in what we’d be watching).
+Perhaps if I had a brother instead we’d have been more into the Transformers, the crazy robots, Godzilla, or whatever our options were instead of the Smurfs.
 I don’t know.

-As an adult, I love independent comic books and graphic novels— and in the past couple months have downloaded some manga apps, but I still feel cold and uninterested in it.
+As an adult, I love independent comic books and graphic novels— and in the past couple of months have downloaded some manga apps, but I still feel cold and uninterested in them.
 Give me a Palookaville anytime over Akira, which starts Carey’s son on his love of the form.
 I’m only 170 pages into it, and I suppose if I had it in book form instead of the screen, I’d likely find it more engaging.
 Based on many recommendations, we’re making a point to watch several of the works of the renowned master, Hayao Miyazaki as well another film from his studio, Grave of the Fireflies.

-Yesterday when I was warming up after the ride, I thought I’d take a peak at Hulu and see what they might have in anime or Japanese films in general.
+Yesterday when I was warming up after the ride, I thought I’d take a peek at Hulu and see what they might have in anime or Japanese films in general.
 It’s a bit tough to search, but I came across the series Ghost Stories.
 It has sophomoric humor to it that I don’t find funny at all and I thought “This doesn’t seem like they’d air this in Japan!”
 I had to look it up to be 100% sure.
 It’s not clear to me what the original script is, or that I care to find out, but yep, the Hulu version has been overdubbed by an American company, ADV Films…so in it’s way, seemed a perfect bit to mash in with my first attempt at editing a video from a training ride with the other Carey in my yesterday.